tsotnep/ETSE_GDSP/src/tcl/README.md

 ## When NOT to worry:

 * when running simulation script, it gives you a warning that "close_sim" is not supported in conditional statement, but dont worry, it still works.

+## More details:

+* I'm using Xilinx vivado 2015.2, on linux